Skip To Main Content

 The Superintendent or designee is authorized to develop regulations and procedures to discipline students for violations of this Policy and, as appropriate, refer students for a threat assessment.
 Students may be disciplined for violations of this Policy up to long term suspension or expulsion.
 Appropriate limitations may be placed on the student's ability to access School Board transportation, property, communication devices and networks, and to use personal devices and communication systems at school or school sponsored events.
 The student may be reassigned to another school, home based or homebound placement, online educational services or private placement if the Superintendent or designee determines that the student's return to the school setting would or could constitute a safety issue or would cause substantial disruption to the educational or work environment.
 At the principal's or equivalent administrator's determination that the conduct that constituted a violation of this Policy has caused the student to no longer have the privilege of participating in special opportunities, a student may be removed from sports or extracurricular teams or clubs, specialized programs, academies and/or may be denied the opportunity to represent the school in other manners.

 Code of Virginia § 18.2-60, as amended.
-Threats of death or bodily injury to a person or member of his family; threats to commit serious bodily harm to persons on school property; penalty.
+Threats of death or bodily injury to a person or his family; threats of death or bodily injury to persons on school property; threats of death of bodily injury to health care providers; penalty.

 Code of Virginia § 18.2-83, as amended.
 Threats to bomb or damage buildings or means of transportation; false information as to danger to such buildings, etc.; punishment; venue.